hphelion/documentation/commercial/commercial.release-notes.md

 **Support for VMWare ESXi hypervisor** - Makes ESX host onboarding and management easier and lets you setup the ESX proxy node during installation of the overcloud.

-**HP Virtual Cloud Networking application** - Allows you to create networks, subnets and ports, as well as security groups and security group rules for your ESX cluster.
+**HP Virtual Cloud Networking (VCN) application** - Allows you to create networks, subnets and ports, as well as security groups and security group rules for your ESX cluster.

 ##Recommendations for HP Helion OpenStack beta## {#recommendations}